RoelofRuis/termites/readme.md

 termites.NewGraph(termites.WithoutSigtermHandler())
 ```

+## Module `termites_state`

+The state module holds a state node, but it is under active development and not yet stable.

+It might later be included into the `termites` core directly.

 ## Module `termites_dbg`

 The debug module contains a web debugger that can be hooked into a graph to inspect it.